Psy-Fer/fast5_fetcher/README.md

 for file in $(pwd)/fast5/*fast5.tar; do echo $file; tar -tf $file; done >> name.index
 ```

-then cat them all together and gzip.
+If you have multiple experiments, then cat them all together and gzip.

 ```bash
 for file in ./*.index; do cat $file; done >> ../all.name.index